sendbird/sendbird-javascript-samples/uikit-samples/README.md

 ## Customized Samples

 These samples show how to use and customize Sendbird UIKit.
 They are integrated in [codesandbox](https://codesandbox.io).<br />
+And [Material UI](https://material-ui.com/) is used for custom components.

 You have to set your own APP_ID, USER_ID, and NICKNAME in `const.js` in each example to make them work.<br />
 And there are some commented links in the samples.
 They will be usefull for reference.